DMNerd/Hackintosh/README.md

 # Monterey Hackintosh Asus Z390-p
 My new Hackintosh repository for prime Z390-p Hackintosh.
 This was long time comming.
 This is not a full guide - it should serve as a outline/documentation of my build and insight as to why some thing are the way they are.

-Monterey installs with no problem!

 ![SysInfo](https://github.com/DMNerd/Hackintosh/blob/main/Extra/Screenshots/Info.png)

+12.1 Running well, installs with no problem

 ## [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases)